Elementary Obedience Group Dog Training Classes in Chardon

 - House training

-- Go to your bed and stay there until released
+- Go to your bed and stay until released

-- Leave it to stop chewing and play biting
+- Leave it – stop chewing and play biting

 - Wait at the door to prevent your dog from bolting out the door